Soka Gakkai International

 The truth is, ideal love is fostered only between two sincere, mature and independent people.
 It is essential, therefore, that you work on polishing yourself first.

 It is demeaning to be constantly seeking your partner's approval.
 Such a relationship is bereft of real caring, depth or even love.
-If you find yourself in a relationship where you are not treated the way your heart tells you you should be, I hope you will have the courage and dignity to decide that you are better off risking being scorned by your partner than enduring an unhappy relationship.
+If you find yourself in a relationship where you are not treated the way your heart tells you you should be, I hope you will have the courage and dignity to decide that you are better off risking being scorned by your partner than enduring an unhappy relationship. related article Embracing the Cycle of Life by Gwen Harris Through her 12-year struggle of caring for her father, grandmother and mother, who all passed away within 18 months of each other, Gwen Harris determined to create value from this experience through becoming a gerontologist.
+She now helps other families face the aging and dying process.

 Real love is not two people clinging to each other; it can only be fostered between two strong people secure in their individuality.
 A shallow person will only have shallow relationships.
 If you want to experience real love, it is important to first sincerely develop a strong self-identity.
 True love is not about doing whatever the other person wants you to do or pretending you are something you're not.
 If someone genuinely loves you, they will not force you to do anything against your will nor embroil you in some dangerous activity.